Sourdough Frequently Asked Questions

-A. So-called sourdough cultures that require you to add some powder to each batch are manufactured yeasts of sorts not true sourdough starter.
+A. Cultures that require you to add some powder to each batch are manufactured yeasts of sorts, not true sourdough starter.
 We sell only traditional sourdough cultures.

 Q. I found instructions online for making a sourdough starter from scratch.
 What are the advantages of purchasing an established sourdough culture?

-A. Although it is possible to create a sourdough culture from scratch (as discussed in Nourishing Traditions), using an established sourdough culture has several advantages.
+A. Although it is possible to create a sourdough culture from scratch, using an established sourdough culture has several advantages.
 First, it’s easier.
-Creating a starter from scratch involves a lot of effort over a seven-day period (feeding the starter each day, switching containers, etc.).
+Creating a starter from scratch involves a lot of effort over a 7-day period (feeding the starter each day, switching containers, etc.).
 Second, it is faster to use an established culture as it can generally be ready to bake within 1 to 4 days (no changing of containers required).
 Finally, with an established starter, you can be assured that the sourdough culture will have a pleasant taste.
-Not all wild yeast is created equal and we don’t all live somewhere with pleasant tasting yeast so capturing wild yeast where you live may not yield the desired effects.
+Not all wild yeast is created equal and we don’t all live somewhere with pleasant-tasting yeast, so capturing wild yeast where you live may not yield the desired effects.

 Q. What are the primary differences between sourdough starters?

-A. The primary differences between the sourdough cultures are the types of flour they were created using (white, rye, or whole wheat) and the different wild yeast from their respective geographic regions.
+A. The primary differences between the sourdough cultures are the types of flour they were grown with (white, rye, whole wheat, etc.) and the different wild yeast from their respective geographic regions.
 Several cultures do have some unique properties:

 Q. Which sourdough culture should I choose if I want to make whole wheat bread?

 A. Our Flemish-Style Desem sourdough is cultured with whole wheat flour and makes delicious whole grain bread.
 However, any of our sourdough cultures can be converted for use with whole wheat flour.
 Click here for more information on that process.